 Crappie fishing 101 usually says sit over a bobber and wait for the crappie bite.
 A tried and true crappie fishing tactic but go out of your comfort zone with this tactic.

 Swim your crappie fishing lures, particularly soft plastics, through heavy cover.
 This crappie fishing tactic exploits the aggressive nature of large males guarding schools along brush piles and dense vegetation.
 Swimming a lure through heavy cover by reeling it slowly, letting it free fall and reeling again is the difference that gets you big bites and plenty of them in heavily pressured lakes.

-3 Crappie Fishing Secrets
+3 Crappie Fishing Tricks

 Fishing for crappies is not the most difficult fishing you can get into, but there are a few crappie fishing secrets that can help you if you are struggling to hook them.